AmzadHossainrafis/Emailo-email/README.md

     $ python app.py
 ```
 ## Deploy in heroku

 ### Importeant warning :
   * note that you need to have git installed in your machine
   * must have a Procfile in the root of your project , it will tell heroku how to run your app (in my case it is web: gunicorn app:app)
   * requirements.txt file must be in the root of your project, it will tell heroku what packages to install
   * runtime.txt file must be in the root of your project, it will tell heroku what version of python to use (in my case it is python 3.10.5)

+## Deployment setps

 1. [Create a heroku account]()
 2. [Download heroku cli and install it](https://devcenter.heroku.com/articles/getting-started-with-python#set-up)